Riemannian thresholding methods for row-sparse and low-rank matrix recovery: Introduction

 \subsubsection{Contribution and outline}

 In this paper we consider a class of non-convex iterative methods based on modification of \emph{Iterative Hard Thresholding} (IHT) as proposed in the recent work~\cite{Foucart2020}.
 In principle, under suitable RIP assumptions for the operator $\matop A$, the standard IHT method could be used to approximate the solution of~\eqref{eq: problem} at an exponential rate.
 The main obstacle is that the exact projections on the set $\mathcal M_{k,s}$ are NP hard to compute as mentioned above.
 It is, however, possible to compute quasi-optimal projections on $\mathcal M_{k,s}$ by simply using the successive projections on $\mathcal M_k$ and $\mathcal N_s$, or vice versa.
-In~\cite{Foucart2020} this is investigated in detail for the more complicated case of bisparse low-rank recovery.
-The approach is reviewed in Section~\ref{sec: IHT approach}.
-We consider a practical version of IHT that uses these quasi-optimal projections and line search, together with local convergence results.
+This approach is taken in section~\ref{sec: IHT approach} where we first derive quasi-optimality constants for such projections.
+These results complement some of the investigations in~\cite{Foucart2020} on the bisparse case.
+We then consider a practical version of IHT that uses these quasi-optimal projections in combination with line search, and present a local convergence result for such a method.

-The main contribution of this paper is a modified IHT algorithm that makes use of the manifold properties (of the smooth part) of the set $\mathcal M_k$ by applying a tangent space projection to the search direction of IHT.
-This approach is inspired by Riemannian low-rank optimization, which has been shown to be efficient in several applications, including matrix completion and matrix equations; see~\cite{bookch2020} for an overview.
-We demonstrate that in the important case of rank-one measurements, which includes the problem of blind deconvolution, the additional tangent space projection allows for a significant reduction of computational cost since the projection of the gradient onto the tangent space can be efficiently realized even for large low-rank matrices.
-This observation does not specifically rely on the sparsity structure and should therefore be of interest for other recovery problems with low-rank constraints.
-The proposed Riemannian version of IHT is presented in Section~\ref{sec: Riemannian IHT}, with a detailed discussion regarding the case of rank-one measurements in Section~\ref{sec: complexity}.
+The main contribution of this paper is a further modification of the IHT algorithm that makes use of the manifold properties (of the smooth part) of the set $\mathcal M_k$ by applying a tangent space projection to the search direction.
+This idea is inspired by Riemannian low-rank optimization, which has been shown to be efficient in several applications, including matrix completion and matrix equations; see~\cite{bookch2020} for an overview.
+We demonstrate that in the important case of rank-one measurements, which includes problems of blind deconvolution, the additional tangent space projection allows for a significant reduction of computational cost since the projection of the gradient onto the tangent space can be efficiently realized even for large low-rank matrices.
+This observation does not specifically rely on the sparsity structure and should therefore be of interest for other low-rank recovery problems with rank-one measurements as well.
+The proposed Riemannian version of IHT is presented in section~\ref{sec: Riemannian IHT}, with a detailed discussion for the case of rank-one measurements in section~\ref{sec: complexity}.